 The PlayDo 4-Season Bell Tent is our top choice for the best luxury tent for glamping.

 The tent is also very breathable.
 Mesh side windows and a top air vent allow for plenty of airflow.
 In the summer, you can even roll up the sides of this canvas tent to maximize breathability.
-A stove pipe vent ensures the spaces is properly ventilated if you pair it with a wood stove for cold weather camping.
+A stove pipe vent ensures the space is properly ventilated if you pair it with a wood stove for cold-weather camping.

 The only downside to the PlayDo 4-Season Bell Tent is its weight.
 This sucker is heavy, making it less than ideal for those hoping to pack it into their campsite.

 - Waterproof and Fire-Resistant

 - Spacious Interior Design

 The MC Canvas Bell Tent is an absolutely beautiful glamping tent.
 Anyone who is lucky enough to stay in one of these feels like they are in glamping bliss.